-I’m definitely not a sleeping bag expert, despite working in camping store as a student for a time, I never really got into any depth on what makes a good sleeping bag 😉
+I’m definitely not a sleeping bag expert, despite working in a camping store as a student for a time, I never really got into any depth on what makes a good sleeping bag 😉

 I was using all of the information from those three tips above to come up with my ideas.
 I may still tweak the specifications yet as this was just my initial outreach to get an idea of cost.

 Overall, reading reviews really helped me make a lot of decisions.
 For example, for sleeping bags a lot the negatives were about them being too cold, damp, or the wrong size.
-An easy win for that is to do a couple of sizes for different sized humans, and make sure the sleeping bag material is warm, suitable for more than one season, and has water resistant properties.
+An easy win for that is to do a couple of sizes for different sized humans, and make sure the sleeping bag material is warm, suitable for more than one season, and has water-resistant properties.

 I also saw a few neat ideas like having double anti-snag zippers, an internal pocket for valuables and drawstrings on the hood for a mummy sleeping bag to keep the warmth in.

-This was the most time consuming part of my supplier outreach at this stage.
+This was the most time-consuming part of my supplier outreach at this stage.
 Finding and sending out the emails once I’d got my template nailed down was actually really simple.